National language policy is implemented through different national programmes:

 - Piret Kärtner - Head of the Language Policy Department, the Estonian Ministry of Education and Research;

-- Andero Adamson - Chief expert of the Language Policy Department, the Estonian Ministry of Education and Research.
+- Andero Adamson - Adviser of the Language Policy Department, the Estonian Ministry of Education and Research.